 We develop new, efficient options for electrical energy storage, and investigate systems that are already available on the market.
-Our emphasis is on lithium-ion batteries, all-solid-state batteries, redox-flow batteries and so-called post-lithium-ion systems, such as lithium-sulfur or sodium-based batteries.
+Our emphasis is on lithium-ion batteries, all-solid-state batteries, redox-flow batteries and so-called post-lithium-ion systems, such as lithium-sulfur or sodiumbased batteries.
 Cells and battery modules are characterized and simulated thermally and electrically, to tailor them for specific applications.
-Other topics of interest are safety and abuse investigations with accompanying gas analysis, post-mortem investigations on cells and battery modules, and the development and validation of safety concepts for operation, transport and storage.
-In our abuse test laboratories we can conduct thermal, mechanical and electrical safety tests on Li-ion cells and on modules with an energy content of up to 2 kWh.
-In the field of redox-flow batteries we are investigating various cost-effective and sustainable storage materials, and are working to reduce the cost of the overall system, in particular the stack structure and materials.
+We also carry out safety and abuse tests with accompanying gas analysis, post-mortem investigations on cells and battery modules, and the development and validation of safety concepts for operation, transport and storage.
+In the field of redox-flow batteries we investigate various cost-effective and sustainable storage materials, and are working to reduce the cost of the overall system, in particular the stack structure and materials.

-Our work in the field of converters is divided into three main topics: material development, testing and system development.
-As regards material development, we focus on catalyst systems for water electrolysis.
-We address materials for oxygen evolution/(OER) catalysts for PEM electrolysis but also supported catalysts and noble metal-free OER catalysts for AEM electrolysis starting from MOF precursors.
+Our research in the field of converters is divided into three main topics: material development, testing and system development.
+As regards material development, we focus on catalyst systems for water electrolysis, materials for oxygen evolution/(OER) catalysts for PEM electrolysis and supported catalysts and noble-metal-free OER catalysts for AEM electrolysis, starting from MOF precursors.
 We are also developing electrocatalysts for use in HT-PEMFCs and DMFCs.
-In fuel cell testing, our focus is on method development for the investigation of degradation processes, in particular carbon and ionomer corrosion, using online mass spectrometry.
-In addition, we support the development of test methods for fuel cell components, for example the characterization of bipolar plates and the GDL.
-We optimize the operation of commercial fuel cell stacks for special applications in the military and civil sectors and develop the systems required for this, including the selection of suitable peripheral components and the control system.
+In fuel cell testing, we develop methods to investigate degradation processes, in particular carbon and ionomer corrosion, using online mass spectrometry.
+We optimize the operation of commercial fuel cell stacks for special applications in the military and civil sectors and develop the systems required for this, including the selection of suitable peripheral components and control systems.